Loss of heterozygosity: Copy-neutral LOH

 Copy-neutral LOH is thus called because no net change in the copy number occurs in the affected individual.
 Possible causes for copy-neutral LOH include acquired uniparental disomy (UPD) and gene conversion.
 In UPD, a person receives two copies of a chromosome, or part of a chromosome, from one parent and no copies from the other parent due to errors in meiosis I or meiosis II.
 This acquired homozygosity could lead to development of cancer if the individual inherited a non-functional allele of a tumor suppressor gene.

 In tumor cells copy-neutral LOH can be biologically equivalent to the second hit in the Knudson hypothesis.
 Acquired UPD is quite common in both hematologic and solid tumors, and is reported to constitute 20 to 80% of the LOH seen in human tumors.
 Determination of virtual karyotypes using SNP-based arrays can provide genome-wide copy number and LOH status, including detection of copy-neutral LOH.
 Copy-neutral LOH cannot be detected by arrayCGH, FISH, or conventional cytogenetics.
 SNP-based arrays are preferred for virtual karyotyping of tumors and can be performed on fresh or paraffin-embedded tissues.

 Retinoblastoma

 The classical example of such a loss of protecting genes is hereditary retinoblastoma, in which one parent's contribution of the tumor suppressor Rb1 is flawed.
 Although most cells will have a functional second copy, chance loss of heterozygosity events in individual cells almost invariably lead to the development of this retinal cancer in the young child.

-Breast Cancer and BRCA1/2
+Breast cancer and BRCA1/2

 The genes BRCA1 and BRCA2 show loss of heterozygosity in samplings of tumors from patients who have germline mutations.
 BRCA1/2 are genes that produce proteins which regulate the DNA repair pathway by binding to Rad51.

+Homologous recombination repair

+In breast, ovarian, pancreatic, and prostate cancers, a core enzyme employed in homologous recombination repair (HRR) of DNA damage is often defective due to LOH, that is genetic defects in both copies (in the diploid human genome) of the gene encoding an enzyme necessary for HRR.
+Such LOH in these different cancers was found for DNA repair genes BRCA1, BRCA2, BARD1, PALB2, FANCC, RAD51C and RAD51D.
+Reduced ability to accurately repair DNA damages by homologous recombination may lead to compensating inaccurate repair, increased mutation and progression to cancer.